-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds for land acquisition or any resettlements.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds requirement for land acquisition or any resettlements.
 Manpower will be required during the construction stage.
 This can result to generation of contractual employment and increase in local revenue.
-Thus potential impact is positive and long-term. accommodation. • Secure construction materials from local market.
-2006 and other applicable standards sampling sites to be finalized during detailed design stage and final location of) subproject components Other existing amenities for community welfare Although construction of subproject components involves quite simple techniques of civil work, the invasive nature of excavation and the subproject sites being in built-up areas of Magura Provide safety signage at all sites visible to public Provide safety barriers near any trenches, and cover trenches with planks during non work hours.
-Obtain details from Pourashava nature and location of all existing infrastructure, and plan excavation carefully to avoid any such sites to maximum extent possible; Integrate construction of the various infrastructure subprojects to be conducted in Magura (roads and drains etc.) so that different infrastructure is located on opposite Construction Contractor Utilities Contingency Plan Number of complaints from sensitive receptors Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage Cost for implementation of mitigation measures responsibility of contractor.
+Thus potential impact is positive and long-term. housed in poorly serviced camp accommodation. • Secure construction materials from local market.
+Labor Law of 2006 and other applicable standards and sampling sites to be finalized during detailed design stage and final location of) subproject components Other existing amenities for community welfare Although construction of subproject components involves quite simple techniques of civil work, the invasive nature of excavation and the subproject sites being in built-up areas Provide safety signage at all sites visible to public Provide safety barriers near any trenches, and cover trenches with planks during non work hours.
+Obtain details from Pourashava nature and location of all existing infrastructure, and plan excavation carefully to avoid any such sites to maximum extent possible; Integrate construction of the various infrastructure subprojects to be conducted in Chapai Nawabgonj (roads and drains etc.) so that Construction Contractor Utilities Contingency Plan Number of complaints from sensitive receptors Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed Cost for implementation of mitigation measures responsibility of contractor.